tpoussard/navitia-public_transportation_shapes-parser/README.md

 Open datas are to download from https://www.navitia.io/datasets inside 'table'

-The script should be placed in the folder containing the files downloaded.
+The files are already dowloaded but should be renew when Navita release datas update at least twice a year.